luismiguelcasadodiaz/push_swap/README.md

 `*` for all folders files.
 `-i'.bak'` edit files in-place saving backups with extension `.bak`.
-`-e ` append the command to the list of command to execute.
+`-e ` append the command to the list of commands to execute.

 ## Makefile
-I thank to Eric Alonso Martinez for teaching me so much about Makfile.
+I thank Eric Alonso Martinez for teaching me so much about Makefile.

 Eric touched one of my lib%.a files and noticed that my make did nothing.
 Etic touched one of my %.h and noticed that all was relinked.

 Eric hinted me to read GNU gcc manual [3.13 Options controlling the Preprocessor](https://gcc.gnu.org/onlinedocs/gcc-13.2.0/gcc/Preprocessor-Options.html).
 `-MM` flag creates a dependencies file `*.d`  for each source file.
-I notice that my `#include` usage created unnecessary dependencies.
-Them I moved some includes from `*.h` to the `*.c` really requiring it.
+I noticed that my `#include` usage created unnecessary dependencies.
+Then I moved some includes from `*.h` to the `*.c` really requiring it.

 ```bash
 ➜  stack git:(main) ✗ cat *.d